jmtemple/python-structured-data/README.md

 Q16: What challenges did you encounter for Q14 and Q15?
 How did you address or solve them?

-Q17: Include a link to your Replit project.

 # Lab Notebook Questions

 Q1: Open the `example.xlsx` file in a text editor.
 Describe what you see.